Benjamin-Scott Neal Clark

-I was born and raised in the town of Jackson, Wyoming in the beautiful valley of Jackson Hole.
-My father’s family has been in the valley since my great grandparents settled the old Elk Ranch (now part of Grand Teton National Park) in the late 19th Century.
+Scott Neal (owner and founder of American Wilderness Botanicals) was born and raised in the town of Wilson, Wyoming in the beautiful valley of Jackson Hole.
+My father’s family has been in the Jackson Hole valley since my great grandparents settled the old Elk Ranch (now part of Grand Teton National Park) in the early 1900's.
 My mother awakened my love for the beautiful botanicals of the valley when I was a child.
 She taught me the common names of many of the plants and trees that grow wild here.
 When we went on horseback rides she would quiz me on the common names of the wonderful flora that seemingly grew everywhere we went.
 I began to notice the smells of many of these plants and could Identify them even if I were hiking in the dark.
 Every botanical has it’s own special and unique scent and energy.

-When I left the valley in the late 1980’s and lived in Southern California and later lived in New York City I longed for and missed my home.
+When I moved from the valley and lived in Southern California and later lived in New York City I longed for and missed my home.
 Every time I would come home for a visit it felt as though the trees and plants were welcoming me home.
 I always have felt at home with them.
-After finishing my degree at New York University I moved to Utah and it was there during the late 1990’s that I began my journey in the healing arts at the Utah College of Massage Therapy.
+After finishing my degree at New York University I moved to Utah and it was there that I began my journey in the healing arts at the Utah College of Massage Therapy.
 I studied and experienced a plethora of various massage modalities and studied anatomy and physiology with a medical student at the University of Utah.

 One day while working with Elizabeth and while looking westward out of the spa window at the grandeur of the Grand Teton Mountains, the thought occurred to me that I might somehow be able to use the native botanicals found in the valley of Jackson Hole, Wyoming.
 Most of the botanicals used in high end spa’s found in various formula’s for facials, body wraps, body care, hair care, etc. contain botanicals native to areas other than North America.
 The vast majority of them (such as Rosemary, Salvia Sage, Frankincense, Sandalwood and others) are from the Mediterranean, the Middle East, India and Australia.
 It is rare to ever see a native North American botanical used in any personal care products or in the spa industry.
 From the time I spent as a spa director forward I have educated myself about the use of native botanicals.
 Through this journey I have met some of the most wonderful people including some of the founding mother’s of an amazing native botanical herbal company now called Wind River Herbs (Windriverherbs.com).

-In 2002 through the support of the Wyoming Small Business Council myself along with two other individuals established a business we named Star Valley Botanicals, LLC named for a valley near Jackson Hole.
+In 2002 through the support of the Wyoming Small Business Council myself along with two other individuals established a business we named Star Valley Botanicals named for the valley south of Jackson Hole.
 Our company received an award from the Wyoming Small Business Council and several voices of approval from the U.S. Department of Agriculture through whom we applied for a large government grant to begin our project of making products sourcing wildcrafted botanicals locally.
 Sadly the other two members of our company made the difficult choice of moving away from the valley to be closer to their children and grand children.
 I took the knowledge and education I had received from building this business and looked forward to starting my own company.
-My dream was realized seven years later when I founded American Wilderness Botanicals, LLC.
+My dream was realized seven years later when I founded American Wilderness Botanicals.
 I have been doing business in Jackson Hole, Wyoming along with selling to customers as far away as Norway.

-In 2011 I studied under the wonderful mentorship of Anne Barker Harman whom is one of the few top artisan distillers of hydrosols and essential oils using handmade copper Alembic stills in the United States.
-In 2013 American Wilderness Botanicals, LLC purchased two beautiful Copper Alembic stills, which we use on a regular basis throughout the harvest season from May through October.
+In 2011 I studied under the wonderful mentorship of Ann Barker Harman whom is one of the few top artisan distillers of hydrosols and essential oils using handmade copper Alembic stills in the United States.
+In 2013 American Wilderness Botanicals purchased two beautiful Copper Alembic stills, which we use on a regular basis throughout the harvest season from May through October.